Frequently Asked Questions

 1. What type health testing do you do?

-Before breeding, all of our dogs have had their hips, elbows, and hearts tested with OFA.
-They also have their eyes tested with CERF every year.
-In addition, we test our dogs for PRA-1 and Ichthyosis using a DNA test.
+Before breeding, all of our dogs have had their hips and elbows tested with BVA or OFA.
+In the case of our Micah, his hips and elbows were tested before he arrived in the states with FCI.
+Hearts are tested and registered through OFA and eyes are tested yearly (also registered with OFA).
+In addition, we do DNA testing for PRA-1, PRA-2, and Ichthyosis.
 All of our breeding dogs have links to the proof of testing.
 For more information on genetic health in Golden Retrievers, see our Health Issues in Golden Retrievers page.

 2. What kind of care do you provide for your puppies?